FabianSchuetze/EconPDEs.jl/README.md

 ```julia
 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

-This package presents a fast and robust algorithm to solve economic models in continuous time.
+Asset pricing models can be hard to solve numerically.
+This package implements a fast and robust algorithm to solve economic models in continuous time.
+I use this common framework to solve a variety of well-known economic models in continuous time.
+This package was developed while writing my PhD thesis.

 More precisely, the package includes